Fredericksburg Nationals: 2021 season

-Before the Fredericksburg Nationals could play a game at the Class A-Advanced level, the team was notified in December 2020 that it would need to accept relegation to the Low-A level to continue play as an affiliate of the Washington Nationals.
+Before the Fredericksburg Nationals could play a game at the Class A-Advanced level, the team was notified in December 2020 that it would need to accept relegation to the Low-A level to continue to play as an affiliate of the Washington Nationals.
 Silber confirmed the Fredericksburg Nationals would continue their affiliation with Washington at the new level for 2021 and beyond.
 They were organized into a newly named league, the Low-A East.

 Fredericksburg began competition on May 4, 2021, with a 16–3 loss to the Lynchburg Hillcats at Bank of the James Stadium in Lynchburg, Virginia.
 The Nationals played their first home game at FredNats Ballpark on May 11, 2021, losing to the Delmarva Shorebirds, 7–5, with 2,065 people in attendance.

 The team finished its inaugural 2021 season with a 44-76 win-loss record, ending in fourth (last) place in the North Division of the Low-A East League.
 However, the team's total attendance of 199,071 was the highest in its division.

 2022 season

-In 2022, the Low-A East renamed itself as the Carolina League, the name historically used by the regional circuit prior to the 2021 reorganization.
+In 2022, the Low-A East renamed itself as the Carolina League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.
 The League also changed its structure, from three four-team divisions to two six-team divisions.

 The team finished the 2022 regular season with a 75-55 overall win-loss record, first in the Carolina League's North Division.
 More specifically, Fredericksburg finished fifth in its division in the season's first half, with a 33-33 record, and first in the second half with a 42-22 record.
-In the first round of Caroline League playoffs, scheduled to start the evening of September 13, Fredericksburg and Lynchburg will play a best-of-three game series, as the North Division's first-place teams in the two halves of the season.
+In the first round of Carolina League playoffs, the FredNats fell in 3 games to Lynchburg in the best-of-three game series, as the North Division's first-place teams in the two halves of the season.

+2023 season

+The team finished the 2023 regular season with a 65-63 overall win-loss record, third in the Carolina League's North Division.
+More specifically, Fredericksburg finished third in its division in the season's first half, with a 30-33 record, and third in the second half with a 35-30 record.

+2024 season; first league championship

+On September 18, 2024, the FredNats beat the Kannapolis Cannon Ballers, 3-0, at home, in the third game of a 3-game series to win their first Carolina League championship.

+2025 season: Sale of the team

+On June 9, 2025, the Silber family announced that the FredNats had been sold to Diamond Baseball Holdings, joining their fellow Nationals affiliate Harrisburg Senators among Diamond's MiLB holdings.